Indoor Humidity During Winter – What Should It Be?

 Why Indoor Humidity Gets Dry In The Winter

-It’s just the way the science works.
-When it is cold outside, and the heating system in your home warms up that air, the indoor humidity level drops.
+It’s just the way science works.
+When it is cold outside, and the heating system in your home warms the air, the indoor humidity level drops.
 It gets drier.

-When cold outdoor air is supplied and heated in a building – the relative humidity of the air indoors will decrease.
+When cold outdoor air is supplied and heated in a building, the relative humidity of the air indoors decreases.

 Here’s an example of what happens:

-If the outdoor temperature during the winter is 20 degrees (F) and outdoor humidity is 60%, when heated indoors to 70 degrees (F) the indoor humidity level will drop to just 6% !
+If the outdoor temperature during the winter is 20 degrees (F) and outdoor humidity is 60%, and when the air is heated to an indoor temperature of 70 degrees (F), the indoor humidity level will drop to just 6%!

 – taking a shower generates humidity